Supercharge Your Development Workflow: Mastering Claude Code Slash Commands

 Project-Specific Commands: Your Codebase's Custom API

 When you create a file named optimize.md in .claude/commands, it becomes accessible as /project:optimize.
-This naming convention creates an intuitive mapping between your command files and their invocation syntax, making it easy to remember and discover commands within your project.
+This naming convention creates an intuitive mapping between your command files and their invocation syntax.

 Personal Commands: Your Development Signature